 Full-time Law Enforcement Employees

-by State by State and Other Agency, 2008
+by State by State, Tribal, and Other Agencies, 2009

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-This table provides the number of law enforcement officers and civilians employed by state agencies and other agencies listed alphabetically by state.
-The table also includes the number of law enforcement officers and civilians employed by a participating federal agency, the National Institutes of Health.
+This table provides the total number of law enforcement employees, total officers, and total civilians employed by state agencies, tribal agencies, and other agencies listed alphabetically by state.
+The table also includes the total number of law enforcement employees, total officers, and total civilians employed by a participating federal agency, the National Institutes of Health.